-- 1. Go to Video > Image > Focus and zoom and click to show the autofocus area.

-2. Adjust the autofocus area to cover the part of the image that you want to be in focus.
+- 1. Click to show the autofocus area. - 2.
+Adjust the autofocus area to cover the part of the image that you want to be in focus.

 If you don't select an autofocus area, the camera focuses on the entire scene.
 We recommend that you focus on a static object.